Mec-iS/planet-challenge-doc/README.md

 # planet-challenge-doc
-A collection of documents and links for Planet Challenge
+A collection of documents and links for Planet Challenge.

+Add comments in row or open issues as you please.

 ## Documentation